 Life is good, so enjoy your journey in it and leave a mark on your final chapter.

-Kharoum University - BS, Mathematics
+Undergraduate Degree: Kharoum University - Bachelor of Science, Mathematics

-Tennessee State University - MSc., Mathematics
+Graduate Degree: Tennessee State University - Masters, Mathematics

 What is your teaching philosophy?